 PAY WITH YOUR HSA/FSA CARD

 Zenimal has partnered with Flex, making it easier for eligible customers to use their HSA or FSA funds.
-You may be able to purchase Zenimal products with your HSA/FSA debit card—saving you money by using pre-tax dollars.
+You may now be able to purchase Zenimal products with your HSA or FSA debit card, allowing you to save money by using pre-tax dollars.

 HSA/FSA PAYMENTS SIMPLIFIED WITH FLEX